 Membership benefits include a subscription to peer reviewed NAVIGATION, Journal of the Institute of Navigation (indexed by Thomson Reuters); subscription to the quarterly ION Newsletter; and access to an online database of over 19,500 PNT-related technical papers.

 These technical meetings offer you and your colleagues the opportunity to exchange technological information on the various navigation and positioning systems.
 The Institute currently offers the following technical meetings:

 These conferences provide a chance to present technical papers and discuss new findings with industry peers.
 The meetings are an opportunity to meet new people and renew old acquaintances.

 Regional Sections: currently the ION has active sections across the U.S. and Canada.
 If you are interested in forming a section in your area, please contact the ION National Office.

-The ION publishes CD-ROM Proceedings from each ION conference.
+The ION publishes Proceedings from each ION conference.
 These proceedings contain each paper presented at the conference and provide a valuable resource for industry professionals.

 Another popular series of publications are the Monographs of the Global Positioning System, better known as the "GPS Red Books".

 The Institute sponsors several major annual awards.